Property Safety and legal advice for tenants

 • Electrical and gas installations such as wiring, pipework radiators and boilers

-If you want us to investigate a health and safety hazard in, or arising from, a private rented property you can report this on our online portal here
+If you want us to investigate a health and safety hazard in, or arising from, a private rented property you can report this on our online portal here.
+The Council will investigate this in accordance with our published Enforcement Policy.

 Please note, the Council is not able to become involved in disputes between tenants and landlords over minor defects or routine maintenance.